On 10, Nov 2015 | In | By antiform

 Thankfully it did, although only barely.
 I’m still searching for a way to render utility passes like Z-depth, Vector and Masks in a quick way but have yet to find one.
 The scanline render using standard materials still came in at 20 minutes per frame.

 Nuke features a hard to beat autosave, so even after crashing in the tenfolds during Friday I didn’t loose a click of work.
 Exporting the final promo however turned out to be close to impossible.
 Using the export functionality in Nuke Studio only left me with the “Error -1” which you can google and gasp at.
-It just would spit out a single frame.
-The next solution is therefore to manually make a write node in the Nuke-script but it takes ages to write the frames the frameserver in NukeStudio does in minutes.
-I don’t have those ages, and NukeStudio has already written a sequence of full quality dpx files that it uses for previewing the comp within the application itself.
-It just won’t export them, and importing them in After Effects or Premiere Pro leaves you with a Cineon-looking low saturation piece of footage that leaves your perfectly crafted nuke comp no justice.
+It just would not spit out a single frame.
+The next solution was therefore to manually make a write node in the Nuke-script – but it takes ages to write the frames the frameserver in NukeStudio does in minutes.
+I didn’t have those ages, and NukeStudio had already written a sequence of full quality dpx files that it uses for previewing the comp within the application itself.
+It just wouldn’t export them, and importing them in After Effects or Premiere Pro left mewith a Cineon-looking low saturation piece of footage that did my perfectly crafted nuke comp no justice.

 Enter Sony OCIO plugins for After Effects.
 I was barely aware of it existence up until this point, but a desperat google search turned up the most relevant result I have ever gotten.
 Install the plugin, load a particular Nuke cineon to srgb LUT, and before you lays a perfectly recreated look, read from the ridicously fast rendered DPX-files which NukeStudio wouldn’t let you export if you begged it.